 Contribution to Policy

 I am working with the London-based think tank Autonomy on a study to address spatial inequalities of night-time workers in the UK.

-I worked as economist for VibeLab/GIZ research project Cultural and creative industries - drivers of development.
+I work as economist for VibeLab/GIZ research project Cultural and creative industries - drivers of development.
 The research analyses the Music, Fashion, and Design industries in Iraq, Jordan, Kenya, Lebanon, Senegal, South Africa.

-I am collaborating with The London Borough of Islington's Inclusive Economy Team on a series of local programmes to make the local economy, its creative industries and tech sectors, more equal and inclusive.
+I am collaborating with The London Borough of Islington's Inclusive Economy Team on local programmes to make the local economy, its creative industries and tech sectors, more equal and inclusive.

-I worked as sub-contractor for United Cities and Local Government GOLD VI Report - Chapter on Commoning.
+I worked for United Cities and Local Government on the next GOLD VI Report - Chapter on Commoning.